BestReviews is reader-supported and may earn an affiliate commission. Details

-Doubles as aromatherapy diffuser and humidifier.
+Doubles as an aromatherapy diffuser and humidifier.
 Bluetooth speaker and alarm function.
-Automatic shutoff function stops when water reservoir is empty.
-Nightlight function with 2 brightness settings.
-Attractive woodgrain pattern.
+The automatic shutoff function stops when the water reservoir is empty.
+The nightlight function has two separate brightness settings.

 Clock is pretty bright, which may be disruptive if kept near bed.

 Some complaints about shutoff before set time.